mahadeesh/Bee-tracking-and-stereomatching-files/README.md

 ## Introduction

-Here are the files which I developed to generate time resolved 3D position information of bees flying in a bee cloud.
+Here are the files which I developed to generate time resolved or instantaneous 3D positions of bees flying in a bee cloud.
 The bee tracking program is a semi-automatic tracker of freely flying honeybees, which was developed using simple techniques such background subtraction, image differencing, interpolation, and extrapolation, to name a few.
-Furthermore, the problem of correspondence matching is solved in a simple way by using two different techniques namely minimum perpendicular distance method and minimum reprojection error method.
+Furthermore, the problem of correspondence matching was solved in a simple way by using two different techniques namely minimum perpendicular distance method and minimum reprojection error method.
+Using the developed tracker and correspondence matching program, two large bee cloud datasets were digitised and could be accessed from here.

+To know more about a bee cloud (which is different from a bee swarm), please see our previous work<sup>[1](https://www.nature.com/articles/s41598-018-35307-5)</sup>.

 ## Highlights of the developed bee tracking and stereomatching program

-1. Despite being a semi-automatic bee tracking program, the final generated 3D position data contains head as well as tail locations of freely flying bees.
-Therefore, making it a unique and valuable dataset.
+1. Despite being a semi-automatic bee tracking program, the final generated 3D position data contains head as well as tail locations of freely flying bees which makes it a unique and valuable dataset.

-2. Solves the stereo-matching problem using two cameras.
+2. The developed stereomatching code solves the correspondence matching problem just by using two cameras.

+3. The developed tracking program can be applied to track bees flying in a linear and curved tunnel like experimental setup.

 ## Prerequisites

-All you need is MATLAB from MathWorks<sup>1</sup>.
+All you need is MATLAB from MathWorks<sup>2</sup>.
 I have tested the code using MATLAB R2020 update 5 running on a macOS Catalina.
 All function files as given in the branch must be present.

 ## Contents of the files

 1)	*Sci_data_bee_tracking_pgm_3.m* - The main bee tracking program which tracks individual bees flying in the bee cloud arena.

-2)	*Stereo_matching_using_MPD_RPE.m* – a stereomatching program which matches each bee in one camera view with its corresponding bee image in the other camera view.
+2)	*Stereo_matching_using_MPD_RPE.m* – a stereomatching code which matches every individual bee image in one camera view with its corresponding bee image in the other camera view.

 3)	*stereo_triangulation_camera_positions.m* – is used to calculate the positions of the two cameras with respect to the origin.

 4)	*fit_ellipse.m* – is an open-source ellipse fitting program.

 ## How to perform image differencing operation using *ImageJ*

-1. Drag and drop the raw video in ImageJ (variable name - v)
+1. Drag and drop the raw video in ImageJ (variable name – ‘v’ in the code)

-2. Go to Image in the main menu >> stacks >> Z project >> select projection type as ‘median’ and click ‘OK’ >> image with only a background scene will be obtained (variable name - ov).
+2. Go to Image option in the main menu >> stacks >> Z project >> select projection type as ‘median’ and click ‘OK’ >> image with only a background scene will be obtained (variable name – ‘ov’ in the code).

-3. Go to process in the main menu >> image calculator >> select the operation as ‘difference’.
+3. Go to process in the main menu >> image calculator >> select operation as ‘difference’.

-4. From the Image1 drop down list box, select the file name of the raw input video.
+4. From Image1 drop down list box, select the file name of the raw input video.
 Similarly, for Image2, select the name of the file obtained in step 2 and click ‘OK’.

 5. The resulting final video will eventually appear which will have to be saved using the ‘save as’ option from the main menu.
-Then, select ‘avi’ from the list which will save the final video in the destination folder as chosen by the user.
+Then, select ‘avi’ from the list of options which will save the final video in the destination folder as chosen by the user.

 ## How to run the bee tracking program

-1. Download the repository into a folder
+1. Download the repository into a local folder

 2. To run the bee tracking program, simply open the file *Sci_data_bee_tracking_pgm_3.m* in Matlab and click on the run button.
 Before clicking on the run command, make sure all necessary input videos/files are properly placed in the local repository folder.